joshdipo/105_SRE_Cloud_computing_AWS/README.md

   - How to delete a folder `sudo rm -rf folder_name` Focefully remove `-rf`

 ### File Permisions
-- How to check a file permision `ll`
+- How to check a file permission `ll`
-- How to change a file permision `chmod required_permision file_name`
+- How to change a file permission `chmod required_permission file_name`
 - Write `w`, read `r`, exe `x`
 - https://chmod-calculator.com/